-Create a three-cell storyboard for Mother’s Day.
+First, create a three-cell storyboard such as this one we created for Mother’s Day.
 This could be a short story (beginning, middle, and end), a joke, a special message to your mother, or whatever you want!

 Cell 1 is the front of the card.